-Next Monday 20th November, for the tenth anniversary of Stockhausen‘s death, the Barbican is bringing us the opportunity to enjoy rare performances of two of his masterpieces: the meditative Stimmung and the earth-shattering Cosmic Pulses.
-But not only we’ll be able to enjoy the music of the praised composer, but also Robert Henke’s mastery with lasers, as a new creation of the German audio-visual artist will be accompanying Cosmic Pulses.
+Next Monday, 20th November, for the tenth anniversary of Stockhausen‘s death, the Barbican is bringing us the opportunity to enjoy rare performances of two of his masterpieces: the meditative Stimmung and the earth-shattering Cosmic Pulses.
+But we’ll be able to enjoy the music of the praised composer and Robert Henke’s mastery of lasers, as a new creation of the German audio-visual artist will be accompanying Cosmic Pulses.

 Henke presented his most recent and jaw-dropping version of his laser show Lumiére (Lumiére III), at the Barbican early this year.
 After experiencing the show, it was then that the classical music programmer of the Barbican, Paul Keene, got in touch with Henke about a potential collaboration for the Stockhausen event.
 As Henke told us: We both made an excursion to the Stockhausen foundation in Kürten, Germany and discussed the idea with Kathinka Pasveer, who will perform the piece and has the artistic direction.
 She was very open to our suggestion, and thus we made it happen.

 Stockhausen, a widely acknowledged German composer, is considered by critics as one of the most important but also controversial composers of the 20th and early 21st centuries.
 Claimed to be “one of the great visionaries of 20th-century music”, he is known for his groundbreaking work in electronic music, for introducing aleatoric musical techniques into serial composition, and for musical spatialization.
 Stimmung and Cosmic Pulses come from opposite ends of his 60-year expanding career, but both create musical spaces of enticing beauty and intensity.